By Yang Qing

 I Was Confused When Reading the Scriptures

-This morning, after the morning, I opened the and read chapter 16, verse 19 of the Gospel of Matthew where the said to Peter, “And I will give to you the keys of the kingdom of heaven: and whatever you shall bind on earth shall be bound in heaven: and whatever you shall loose on earth shall be loosed in heaven.”
+This morning, after the morning, I opened the Bible and read chapter 16, verse 19 of the of Matthew where the said to Peter, “And I will give to you the keys of the kingdom of heaven: and whatever you shall bind on earth shall be bound in heaven: and whatever you shall loose on earth shall be loosed in heaven.”
 When reading the verses, I thought: There were twelve disciples of the Lord Jesus, but why did He give the keys to Peter rather than the others?
 What did Peter do so that the Lord was so pleased with him?
 If I can figure these questions out and act according to Peter’s actions, then won’t I also earn the Lord’s praise and in the future enter into the kingdom of heaven?
 However, I still didn’t make them clear after reading these verses several times and then I had to eat breakfast first and go to work.

 I Found the Answers After Consulting My Colleague

 During the lunch break, I inquired of a colleague who believed in the Lord, and she was glad to help me.

 She said, “In the past I was puzzled by the scripture, too.
 Later, I read Matthew 16: 13-19 several times and contemplated them carefully.
 Thank God’s enlightenment.
 I came to understand the Lord’s will.